-Test all emergency lighting systems and safety torches to make sure they have enough charge and illumination according to the manufacturer's or supplier's instructions.
+Test all emergency lighting systems to make sure they have enough charge and illumination according to the manufacturer's or supplier's instructions.
 This should be at an appropriate time when, following the test, they will not be immediately required.

-Check that all fire doors are in good working order and closing correctly and that the frames and seals are intact.
+Check that all fire doors in good working order and closing correctly and that the frames and seals are intact.